 [LastUpdateServerName] 5.0=<computer name>

-You can roll back to earlier versions of Profile Management.
-To do this, run del /s from the command line on the file server that hosts the user store.
-This deletes the file PmCompatibility.ini from each profile.
+To roll back to earlier versions of Profile Management, run del /s from the command line on the file server that hosts the user store.
+The command deletes the PmCompatibility.ini file from each profile.
 For example, if the local path to the user store is D:\UpmProfiles, run:

 del /s D:\UpmProfiles\pmcompatibility.ini